Skip to content

 The optimists were the first to break.

 We’ll be out by Easter.”
-But Easter passed too.
+But Easter came and went.

 Each missed milestone shattered their spirit.
-Eventually, optimism without grounding in reality led to their undoing.
+Eventually, optimism without grounding in reality crushed them.

 Why Blind Optimism Lures Us

-We all carry an unconscious bias toward believing things will work out.
-It’s deeply human.
+We all carry an unconscious bias toward believing that "everything will all work out in the end."

 That craving leads us to chase goals or narratives that promise certainty, even when reality says otherwise.